sporkd/mongoid-metastamp/README.md

 * Return all employees that clocked in later than 8:00am local time to any of our nationwide locations.

-Other times you want to be able to query very specific parts of the date/time that typically can't be accessed without parsing it:
+Other times you want to be able to query very specific parts of the date or time that typically can't be accessed without parsing it:

 * Find all transactions that occurred on weekdays after 12pm in 2010.
-* Return all users that signed up the first week of January over the last 3 years.
+* Return all users that signed up the first week of every month over the last 3 years.

 Typically to do these things, you'd need to add a bunch of of complex time ranges to your query.
 Or you might query the entire range and loop through each result, running additional tests on the parsed time.

-Using mongoid-metastamp gives you a custom time field type that is normalized beforehand, and then stored in a MongoDB friendly way for easy querying.
+Using mongoid-metastamp gives you a custom time field type that is normalized and parsed beforehand, and then stored in a MongoDB friendly way for easy querying.